Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Experiments

-\textbf{Evaluation Setup.} We select five trigger phrases (Section~\ref{sec:threat_model}) per dataset with a 0.5-1\% frequency (Appendix~\ref{sec:trigger-phrases}) \lily{and insert only one malicious document, i.e., $|\mathcal{D_{\text{mal}}}| =1$ (see Appendix~\ref{app:example}).} We report three metrics: (i) the end to end \textbf{Attack Success Rate (E2E-ASR)}, requiring successful retrieval and malicious generation; (ii) \textbf{Retrieval ASR (R-ASR)} for retrieval success alone; and (iii) \textbf{Generation ASR (G-ASR)}, measuring malicious generation conditioned on successful retrieval.
+\textbf{Evaluation Setup.} We select five trigger phrases (Section~\ref{sec:threat_model}) per dataset with a 0.5-1\% frequency (Appendix~\ref{sec:trigger-phrases}) \lily{and insert only one malicious document, i.e., $|\mathcal{D_{\text{mal}}}| =1$ (see Appendix~\ref{app:example}).} We \icml{optimize a malicious document specifically for each trigger and} report three metrics: (i) the end to end \textbf{Attack Success Rate (E2E-ASR)}, requiring successful retrieval and malicious generation; (ii) \textbf{Retrieval ASR (R-ASR)} for retrieval success alone; and (iii) \textbf{Generation ASR (G-ASR)}, measuring malicious generation conditioned on successful retrieval.
 Hyperparameters for optimization, fluency criteria, and evaluation thresholds are in Appendix~\ref{app:implementation}.